explosion/radicli/README.md

 # radicli: Radically lightweight command-line interfaces

 `radicli` is a small, zero-dependency Python package for creating command line interfaces, built on top of Python's [`argparse`](https://docs.python.org/3/library/argparse.html) module.
 It introduces minimal overhead, preserves your original Python functions and uses type hints to parse values provided on the CLI.
-It supports all common types out-of-the-box, including complex ones like `List[str]`, `Literal` and `Enum`, and allows registering custom types with custom converters.
+It supports all common types out-of-the-box, including complex ones like `List[str]`, `Literal` and `Enum`, and allows registering custom types with custom converters, as well as custom CLI-only error handling.

 > **Important note:** This package aims to be a simple option based on the requirements of our libraries.
 If you're looking for a more full-featured CLI toolkit, check out [`typer`](https://typer.tiangolo.com), [`click`](https://click.palletsprojects.com) or [`plac`](https://plac.readthedocs.io/en/latest/).